NathanNoye/Obsidian-Vault/Bible Study/People in the Bible/John the Baptist.md

 # What we can learn from John
 ### 1. **Living a Life of Humility**

-John the Baptist exhibited profound humility, recognizing his role in relation to [[Jesus|Jesus]] Christ.
+[[John the Baptist|John the Baptist]] exhibited profound humility, recognizing his role in relation to [[Jesus|Jesus]] Christ.
 He famously stated, "He must increase, but I must decrease" (John 3:30).
 This reflects the understanding that Christ is superior and should be glorified above all, including ourselves.

 ### 2. **Courage to Stand for Truth**